Quantcast

 Brain

-The identification and care of these is less documented and understood than the physical symptoms like movement disorders and others.
+The identification and care of these is less documented and understood than the physical symptoms, such as movement disorders, and others.
 This could be due to the fact that these are not evident and may be silently happening within the mind.
-These could also go unnoticed or despite noticing, get labelled as ‘normal part of ageing’.
+These could also go unnoticed or, despite noticing, get labelled as ‘normal part of ageing’.

-But, considering these to be related to PD and seeking professional help could impact the quality of life in some way.
+But, considering these to be related to PD and seeking professional help could impact the quality of life somehow.
+If you want to learn more about how better handling can impact the quality of life for those with Parkinson's, click here.

-Some of the common mental health problems noted by the physician and researchers are listed below, though this differs from person to person and even for the same person as PD progresses.
+Some of the common mental health problems noted by the physician and researchers are listed below, though this differs from person to person and even for the same person as Parkinson's Disease progresses.

-Cognitive changes - person processing any information received (through talking/watching/reading) more slowly or with less concentration span.
-They may even imagine what does not exist or hallucinate in late stages
+• Cognitive changes - a person processes any information received (through talking/watching/reading) more slowly or with a shorter concentration span.
+They may even imagine what does not exist or hallucinate in late stages.

-Memory problems - these may even into to more serious disorders like dementia in later stages of PD
+• Memory problems - these may even lead to more serious disorders like dementia in later stages of Parkinson's Disease.

-Families while describing what they observe also use terms like stubbornness, disorganised, indisciplined or other commonly used terms.
-We already recognize the disease to be a life-changer and part of that is also because it can change who we are.
+While describing what they observe, families use terms like stubbornness, disorganized, or indisciplined.
+We already recognize the disease as a life-changer, and part of that is also because it can change who we are.
+But it doesn't have to.

 bottom of page